Hulk Vs. Wolverine has been rumored for years and could be closer to reality, with Hugh Jackman coming to the Marvel Cinematic Universe in Deadpool.

-The same can be said for Wolverine, though Marvel basically had zero control with Wolverine and the X-Men until Disney bought Fox.
+The same can be said for Wolverine, though Marvel basically had zero control over Wolverine and the X-Men until Disney bought Fox.
 Now that both comic book giants are under one roof, one control, the possibilities open up for a big-screen Hulk Vs. Wolverine matchup.

 Another meeting has Hulk smashing Wolverine’s bone claws to dust (Magneto had ripped out Logan’s Adamantium skeleton) after Wolverine used those bone claws to gouge out Hulk’s eyes.

-Another time Old Man Logan pulled an Alien chest-burster move on Hulk in a story that saw Hulk’s family get taken out by Wolverine setting up an ultimate showdown between the two that ended when Hulk devouring (as in eating) Old Man Logan.
+Another time Old Man Logan pulled an Alien chest-burster move on Hulk in a story that saw Hulk’s family get taken out by Wolverine, setting up an ultimate showdown between the two that ended with Hulk devouring (as in eating) Old Man Logan.
 But that wasn’t truly the end.
 Old Man Logan had the final laugh when he burst out of Hulk, leaving the giant in ruins.

 The history of Hulk Vs. Wolverine has been violent, gory, emotional, and ultimately a good read.
 This means there is plenty here to fall back on in terms of crafting a Hulk vs Wolverine storyline.

-With Wolverine and the X-Men for that matter, still not having appeared in the MCU, chances are that fans would see a Hulk stand-alone movie before they’d get the one they truly wish for: Hulk vs. Wolverine.
+With Wolverine and the X-Men for that matter, still not appearing in the MCU until recently, chances are that fans would see a Hulk stand-alone movie before they’d get the one they truly wish for: Hulk vs. Wolverine.

 Would we also need to see an X-Men reboot first?
 Maybe not.